Luke Walton out as Lakers coach

 Just a handful of days after Magic Johnson abruptly stepped down as the head of Lakers’ basketball operations — in part because he was not comfortable firing the coach — the Lakers and coach Luke Walton have mutually agreed to part ways, according to the team.

-While the move is not a shock, the timing is somewhat.
-With Magic gone, there was uncertainty around the organization and Walton would not have been fired in the near future (the search for Magic’s replacement is just starting).
-That said, Walton could read the writing on the wall, he didn’t have the full weight and backing of LeBron James — LeBron’s exit interview was with Magic and GM Rob Pelinka, not Walton — he was never Pelinka’s guy, and Walton likely wanted to get out in front of this.
+Walton was fired would be a more accurate description.
+With Magic gone, there was uncertainty around the organization and the perception that Walton would not be let go quickly.
+However, GM Rob Pelinka is running the show and he was not in Walton’s corner.
+Walton could read the writing on the wall, he didn’t have the full weight and backing of LeBron James — LeBron’s exit interview was with Magic and GM Rob Pelinka, not Walton — he was never Pelinka’s guy, and Walton knew what was coming.

 “We would like to thank Luke for his dedicated service over the last three years,” Pelinka said in a statement released by the team.
 “We wish Luke and his family the best of luck moving forward.”